binwiederhier/ntfy/docs/config.md

 Each visitor has a bucket of 60 requests they can fire against the server (defined by `visitor-request-limit-burst`).
 After the 60, new requests will encounter a `429 Too Many Requests` response.
-The visitor request bucket is refilled at a rate of one request every 10s (defined by `visitor-request-limit-replenish`)
+The visitor request bucket is refilled at a rate of one request every 5s (defined by `visitor-request-limit-replenish`)

 * `visitor-request-limit-burst` is the initial bucket of requests each visitor has.
 This defaults to 60.
 * `visitor-request-limit-replenish` is the rate at which the bucket is refilled (one request per x).
-Defaults to 10s.
+Defaults to 5s.
+* `visitor-request-limit-exempt-hosts` is a comma-separated list of hostnames and IPs to be exempt from request rate limiting; hostnames are resolved at the time the server is started.
+Defaults to an empty list.

 ### Attachment limits
 Aside from the global file size and total attachment cache limits (see [above](#attachments)), there are two relevant per-visitor limits: